doliere/server_side_web_tracking_protection/DEPLOY.md

 </p>

 Deploying the Rewrite Server consists of editing the [config.json](config.json) before starting the server by running [deploy.sh](deploy.sh)

+Edit the content of [config.json](config.json) to reflect your own server parameters.
 ```json
 {
   "originalServerHost": "www.example.com",